- Be able to diagram the human heart, following the blood flow in and out

 - The team with the most hearts wins the Healthy Heart Challenge.

-- Have the students write their own lists of foods to eat and exercises to do at home with their families to keep everyone's heart healthy.
+Step 19: Have students write their own lists of foods to eat and exercises to do at home with their families to keep everyone's heart healthy.

 Supporting All Learners